 - Developers who are interested in higher level integrations or SDKs

 - Developers who are interested in the raw REST API or API wrapper libs

 The main developer docs doesn’t discuss the REST API at all, nor does it discuss API wrapper libs.
 Instead, there are navigational links from the docs to a separate and independent API reference website.
 Many times, the API reference uses a different design or layout compared to the rest of the documentation such as 3-column vs 2-columns.
-The main developer docs then focus on getting started guides and how to use or integrate each product feature.
+The main developer docs then focus on getting started api-guide and how to use or integrate each product feature.

 Companies that follow this approach may be very API-focused or developer focused, yet already have higher level integrations so that working with the API directly is not be needed.
 Such companies include Stripe, Auth0, and Moesif.
 Stripe, for example, has their Stripe.js and Android / iOS SDKs which are front and center compared to their REST API.
 Auth0 has their Lock SDK, which allows new developers to have authentication up and running in a few minutes.
 While their API is available for power users and customization.